WHO ARE WE?

 Thomas Meinzen

-TREASURER • MONTANA
+TREASURER • OREGON

 Monica has extensive experience with non-profit environmental and social justice organizations, and several community and family foundations.
 She has served as a member or advisor to the boards of many local, national, and international groups.
 Monica earned her BS in Political Economy of Natural Resources and MS in Wildlands Resource Science at UC Berkeley, and has published on pesticide reform and integrated pest management, environmental health, and food justice issues.
 She is excited to be a part of P1100, to help protect and praise native bees and their habitats, and the dedicated board of directors.